Cowboys, Rodeos, and Trail Drive Training

 As another Hubber has mentioned, the candidate really does need to know how to ride and train a horse, usually needs to own his/her own gear and tack, and may even need to own a horse.
 Regardless, cowhand and ranch hand training take a lot of physical work and physical fitness is of primary importance to this work.

 There is a difference between work and exercise.
-I ran hard for 10 years as a restaurant manager, but that was not exercise.
-In fact, without exercise, that type of physical work will only break down your body.
+In fact, without exercise, strenuous physical work will only break down your body.
 The work won't build it up.

 Anyone that does physical work would benefit from a physical fitness program, along with an effective diet, proper nutrition, and relaxation in addition to adequate sleep.
 For example, construction workers could benefit from stretching before and after the work day and from a regular regimen of exercise in order to prevent injuries and to increase productivity.